- About this policy

 Information we collect

-If you are receiving advice, guidance or support from us, we will need to process your data because of your specific relationship with us.
+If you are receiving advice or support from us, or if someone else has referred you to us for such a service, we will need to process your data because of your specific relationship with us.

-We will keep all your case information – including notes, letters and information given to us about you – in a confidential record that is specific to you.
-We use a customer relationship management system (CRM) to support our advice, guidance and support.
+We will keep all your relevant personal information – including notes, letters and information given to us about you – in a confidential record that is specific to you.
+We use an electronic case management system (customer relationship management system (CRM) or other electronic system, depending on the service) as well as paper records to support our advice, guidance and support provision.
 This means that we can keep the information you provide us, so we are able to see the history and relevant details of your case(s).
 This ensures that we provide appropriate and accurate advice or support.
 We take information security very seriously.
-No one is allowed access to our system or files unless they need this to provide the service to you, or one of the other purpose discussed in this notice.
+No one is allowed access to our system or files unless they need this to provide the service to you, or for one of the other purposes discussed in this notice.

 When you call our national helpline for advice, your call is recorded.
 This is used for training purposes, quality assurance, complaint investigations, and to make further improvements to the service we provide to you.
 You are informed of the recording before any data collection occurs.

 To ensure that our services meet a high standard of quality, client files are sometimes checked by our quality assurance staff.
 Files may also be checked by external auditors if the work we do is funded by another organisation, such as a local authority or the Legal Aid agency.
 All auditors are bound by confidentiality policies.